saskiapoldmaa/saskiapoldmaa.github.io/articles/challenge.md

 I will keep this page up no matter how well I manage to complete this goal.

-Below, you cna find all of the solutions I have already completed.
+Below, you can check out my progress.

 [Seagull 2025](https://saskiapoldmaa.github.io/?show=kajakas25.md).
 Completed February 10.